cmidgley/inventree-template-pro/README.md

-# InvenTree-Part-Templates

-Have you spent a ton of time and energy to get all your parts in [InvenTree](https://inventree.org) to have detailed parameters, only to get labels (or lines in your reports) that look like this?
+Have you spent a ton of time and energy managing your parts in [InvenTree](https://inventree.org) to have detailed parameters, only to get labels (or lines in your reports) that look like this?

 <img alt="C25076 | 0402WGF1000TCE" src="https://github.com/cmidgley/inventree-part-templates/raw/main/docs/default-label-example.png" style="border: black 1px solid" width="200px">